awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether an Auto Scaling group's associated launch configuration assigns a [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#public-ip-addresses) to the group’s instances\.
 The control fails if the associated launch configuration assigns a public IP address\.

-Amazon EC2 instances in an autoscaling group launch configuration should not have an associated public IP address, except for in limited edge cases\.
+Amazon EC2 instances in an Auto Scaling group launch configuration should not have an associated public IP address, except for in limited edge cases\.
 Amazon EC2 instances should only be accessible from behind a load balancer instead of being directly exposed to the internet\.

 **Note**
-This control is only supported in US East \(N\.
-Virginia\)\.
+This control is not supported in the following Regions:
+Asia Pacific \(Jakarta\)
+Asia Pacific \(Osaka\)
+AWS GovCloud \(US\-East\)
+AWS GovCloud \(US\-West\)

 ### Remediation<a name="autoscaling-5-remediation"></a>